Do you want to visit Puerto Morelos Mexico? You’ve come to the right place!

 12. Go Souvenir Shopping in Puerto Morelos

-If you’re looking for souvenirs to bring home from your trip to Puerto Morelos, there are many shops and stalls in the main downtown area, where you can find all kinds of handmade goods, including pottery, jewelry, and textiles.
+If you’re looking for souvenirs to bring home from your trip to Puerto Morelos, there are many small shops and stalls in the main downtown area, where you can find all kinds of handmade goods, including pottery, jewelry, and textiles.

 What’s great about Puerto Morelos shopping is that the shop owners are much less pushy than when shopping in Playa del Carmen or Cancun so you can have a more relaxed experience.

-There is also a weekly local market in Puerto Morelos with fresh fruits, vegetables, local foods, and handicrafts that’s worth checking out.
+There is also a weekly local flea market in Puerto Morelos with fresh fruits, vegetables, local foods, and handicrafts that’s worth checking out.

 Top Restaurants in Puerto Morelos

-As a fishing village, Puerto Morelos is primarily known for its seafood, and many of the restaurants serve up fresh catch of the day.
+As a fishing village, Puerto Morelos is primarily known for its seafood, and many of the local restaurants serve up fresh catch of the day.